 5.3.3 Reversion to default language requirements.
-If a student at the thesis proposal stage changes his or her area of research, the normal language requirements must be fulfilled if any one of the three conditions stated in 5.3.2 no longer applies.
+In the case of a substitution made under 5.3.2, if a student at the thesis proposal stage changes his or her area of research, the normal language requirements must be fulfilled if either of the conditions stated in 5.3.2 no longer applies.